 Flying from the capital city of Adelaide will be your best bet, for less than $200 one way, plus your baggage allowance.

-If you did what we did and drove the whole way you can hire a car from our friends at see all campervan deals in Australia” target=”_blank” rel=”noreferrer noopener nofollow” class=”rank-math-link”>Spaceship Rentals and get yourself a great deal.
+If you did what we did and drove the whole way you can hire a car from our friends at” target=”_blank” rel=”noreferrer noopener nofollow” class=”rank-math-link”>Spaceship Rentals and get yourself a great deal.

 The only road you need to know when driving down the Eyre Peninsula is the B100 – the Lincoln Highway.
 Easy to remember, easy to learn and one straight road down to Port Lincoln.